-Manolis Pratsinakis is the elect Onassis Foundation Postdoctoral Research Fellow at the Department of Politics and International Relations, University of Oxford and Marie Curie IF postdoctoral fellow at the University of Macedonia, Greece, studying the new crisis-driven Greek emigration.
-He was previously a visiting fellow at the School of Global Studies, University of Sussex (2016) and earlier he worked as a lecturer in Sociology at the University of Amsterdam (2012-2015).
+Manolis Pratsinakis is the Onassis Foundation Research Fellow at the Department of Politics and International Relations, University of Oxford.
+He was previously a Marie Curie postdoctoral fellow at the University of Macedonia (2015-2017), a visiting fellow at the University of Sussex (2016) and a lecturer at the University of Amsterdam (2013-2015).
 His academic interests broadly concern the study of migration and nationalism.
-He has done research and published on migration and the crisis, brain drain, everyday nationhood, immigrant-native relations, the development of immigrants' intimate social networks and ethnic boundaries and categorization.
+He has done research and published on immigrant-native relations, ethnic boundaries and categorization, everyday nationhood, brain drain, and intra-EU mobility in the post 2008 period.
 Manolis has studied Geography and Sociology (with honors) and completed his PhD in 2013 in Anthropology.
 His MA studies were supported by a Huygens scholarship from Nuffic and his PhD research by a postgraduate IKY scholarship.

 Pratsinakis, M. 2017 “Established and outsider nationals: Immigrant-Native relations and the everyday politics of national belonging”,Ethnicities DOI: 0.1177/146879681769283813516829